Perevalov/qa_chatbots_exercises/Exercise_5/qanary_example/README.md

 ## Steps to implement a new Qanary component using Python

+[Qanary](https://github.com/WDAqua/Qanary) is a methodology following the idea of a lean architecture of Question Answering systems and easy reuse of Question Answering services (c.f., see [our publication](https://doi.org/10.1007/978-3-319-34129-3_38) for details).
+We call these services Qanary components.

 Note, that you have to split your QA system into separate components.
-Each component should be located within one package/folder (see this example).
+Each component should be located within one folder.

 ### Step 1